k7n2g/dapa-blockchain/README.md

 - **Egalitarian PoW**: Unique PoW algorithm built to allow any CPU or GPU to mine DAPA easily using [xelis-hash](https://github.com/xelis-project/xelis-hash).
 - **Kalman Filter**: Difficulty adjustment algorithm using Kalman Filter to adjust the difficulty at each block instantly and smoothly to prevent any stuck-chain or dishonest miners mining at lower difficulty.
 - **Privacy**: Homomorphic Encryption allows to have encrypted balances and encrypted transfered amounts.
-- **Smart Contracts**: allows to create unstoppable decentralized applications by deploying programs on the network, executed in our sandboxed environment [xelis-vm](https://github.com/xelis-project/xelis-vm).
+- **Smart Contracts**: allows to create unstoppable decentralized applications by deploying programs on the network.
 - **Confidential Asset**: Any asset deployed on DAPA network will have the same privacy and functionality like DAPA in any wallet.
 - **Event system**: every event happening on the network (daemon or wallet) can be detected and notified easily.
 - **Instant Synchronization**: Your wallet balances and history is synced in few seconds.
 No need to sync the whole chain to use your wallet.